Oprah Winfrey visits Maui shelters and donates time, supplies to fire evacuees – KION546

 Winfrey, media mogul and former talk show host, owns property on the island, and her spokesperson confirmed to CNN she has been volunteering at emergency shelters.

-“Oprah has been to several local shelters to ask first-hand what was most needed,” spokesperson Chelsea Hettrick said.
+“Oprah has been to several local shelters to ask first-hand what was most needed,” Oprah’s spokesperson said.
 “She then went to Walmart and Costco to shop for the items and brought them back.
 It is heart-breaking devastation.”

 Hettrick said Winfrey plans to give more support “as it becomes clear which funds can be the most helpful for the short-term and long-term rebuilding.”